SuperFresh

 SuperFresh is a supermarket brand owned by Key Food Stores which operates in New York City and its New Jersey suburbs.
 The company currently operates twenty supermarkets.

-The name previously belonged to a chain of stores run by A&P, based largely in the city and suburbs of Philadelphia and Baltimore.
+The name previously belonged to a chain of stores run by A&P, based largely in the cities and suburbs of Philadelphia, Baltimore, and Washington DC.

 History

 A&P ownership (1982–2015)

-A&P created the supermarket brand in 1982 and converted its Mid-Atlantic region stores to the new name.
-During this time, SuperFresh stores were located in the Philadelphia area, Delaware, Maryland, southern New Jersey, Washington, D.C., and northern Virginia.
+A&P and its unionized employees created the supermarket brand in 1982 and converted its Mid-Atlantic region stores to the new name.
+Employees were offered profit-sharing benefits and given more control over individual stores, allowing the local market to more directly affect a store's offerings.

+By 1986, SuperFresh stores were located in the Philadelphia area, Delaware, Maryland, southern New Jersey, Washington, D.C., and northern Virginia.
 SuperFresh stores also operated in Baton Rouge, Louisiana, until 2003, when they were rebranded to A&P's Sav-A-Center banner.
-A&P also operated SuperFresh stores in its Canadian division, until rebranding those stores as Food Basics.
+In December 1994, A&P Canada converted five locations to low-cost versions of the SuperFresh concept.
+Another 20 stores were converted in February 1995.

 In 2006, A&P acquired six Clemens Family Markets, which were located in Montgomery and Bucks counties in suburban Philadelphia, converting them to the SuperFresh banner.

-In 2007, A&P acquired the Pathmark supermarket chain and, in 2008, announced plans to convert eight of the 13 Philadelphia-area SuperFresh stores to its new Pathmark Sav-A-Center banner.
+In 2007, A&P acquired the Pathmark supermarket chain.
+By June 2008, it announced plans to convert eight of the 13 Philadelphia-area SuperFresh stores to its new Pathmark Sav-A-Center banner.
 The company planned to renovate the remaining SuperFresh stores into its successful "Fresh" format (used in its A&P Fresh Markets).
 The change would re-position the Superfresh brand as an upscale banner.

 Following its Chapter 11 bankruptcy reorganization, A&P announced in early 2011 its intention to sell or close 32 stores across its six supermarket banners.
-Included in the group were eight SuperFresh stores and one former Superfresh store in Glasgow, Delaware, which had just been converted to the Pathmark Sav-A-Center brand two years prior.
+Included in the group were eight SuperFresh stores and one former SuperFresh store in Glasgow, Delaware, which had just been converted to the Pathmark Sav-A-Center brand two years prior.